 A: We took the opportunity for the children in Years 1-4 to move classrooms in late Term 1 so that they were settled before the commencement of Term 2 thereby allowing the Kindergarten, PK and Pre Primary classroom moves to occur more leisurely in Term 2 once confirmation of the Build start date was known.

 Q: Will the children be impacted during the works?

-A: The works will be carried out in a way to minimise the impact on the children, the broader school community, the parish and our neighbours.
+A: W. Fairweather will be doing their utmost to ensure as minimal disruption as possible during the build.
+The works will be carried out in a way to minimise the impact on the children, the broader school community, the parish and our neighbours.
 There will however, likely be some impacts, but these will be minimised as much as possible.
 For example, Art and Library lessons will be held in classrooms during the build.

 Q: Where will the assemblies be held during the works?